Coventya

-COVENTYA Group is an international company which provides specialty chemicals for electroplating, surface finishing & friction control.
+COVENTYA Group is an international company which provides specialty chemicals for electroplating, surface finishing and friction control.
 These chemicals are used in the so-called GMF (General Metal Finishing) industry.
 Surface finishing is used in various industries such construction, sanitary, fashion, luxury goods, electronic or oil industry.

 The group is present in more than 60 countries and employs more than 670 people (2018).
 Its global turnover is about 150 million Euros.
 The group was created in 1927 as Société Continentale Parker.
 The company was formerly part of the Chemetall group located in Frankfurt, Germany.

 COVENTYA is represented worldwide with production sites in Brazil, Italy, Germany, United Kingdom, India, South Korea, China, Mexico, Turkey and the USA.

 History

 COVENTYA's history is linked to Société Continentale Parker in Clichy (92, France).
 In 1927, four aviation pioneers: Louis Paulhan, Enea Bossi, Pierre Prier and Robert Deté created Société Continentale Parker on the basis of a license for Parkerisation from Parker Rust-Proof in Detroit (MI, USA).
 In 1930, Continentale Parker started its Plating activities based on a license agreement of Udylite also from Detroit.
 The first licensed product introduced into the market was an organic brightener for Cadmium plating.

 During the 1960s, Continentale Parker specialized in the Plating of precious metals due to the distribution of Sel-Rex processes of Nutley (NJ, USA).

 In 1965, the German group Metallgesellschaft AG acquired most of the shares of Société Continentale Parker.
 Later on, it was integrated into Chemetall GmbH, created in 1984, in order to regroup all of its specialty chemicals activities.

 The internationalization began with the setting-up of electroplating departments in Chemetall Benelux and Spain, followed in 1988 by a new external development policy targeted towards Western Europe: